-One of the most successful treatment centers in the world that specializes in eating disorders is the Westwind Recovery Center.
-Their program is for women only, and treats all types of eating disorders.
-What makes them unique is that they work with each person setting individual goals, so that you are a full partner in your treatment plan.
+One of the most renowned treatment centers that specializes in eating disorders is the Westwind Recovery Center.
+Their program is for both men and women, and is available both in person and online.
+What makes them unique is how they work with each person setting individual goals, so that you are a full partner in your treatment plan.
 You can follow this link to the Westwind Eating Disorder Recovery Center to learn more, and see if they may be right for you.

 Updated By Tabitha Farrar – 2014